The image of Colmez's Montreal functor

 \begin{lem} Let $\wP$ be a projective object in $\dualcat(\OO)$ and let $\wE:=\End_{\dualcat(\OO)}(\wP)$.
 Let $\Pi$ be in $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$, choose an open bounded $G$-invariant lattice $\Theta$ in $\Pi$ and put $\md(\Pi):=\Hom_{\dualcat(\OO)}(\wP, \Theta^d) \otimes_{\OO} L$.
 Then $\Pi \mapsto \md(\Pi)$ defines an exact functor from $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$ to the category of right $\wE[1/p]$-modules. \end{lem} \begin{proof} We note that since any two open bounded lattices in $\Pi$ are commensurable the definition of $\md(\Pi)$ does not depend on the choice of $\Theta$.
 Let $0\rightarrow \Pi_1\rightarrow \Pi_2\rightarrow \Pi_3\rightarrow 0$ be an exact sequence in $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$.
 Let $\Theta$ be an open bounded $G$-invariant lattice in $\Pi_2$.
 Since all the Banach space representations are admissible, $\Pi_1\cap \Theta$ is an open bounded $G$-invariant lattice in $\Pi_1$ and the image of $\Theta$ in $\Pi_3$ is an open bounded $G$-invariant lattice in $\Pi_3$.
 So we have an exact sequence $0\rightarrow \Theta_1 \rightarrow \Theta_2\rightarrow \Theta_3\rightarrow 0$ with $\Theta_i$ an open bounded $G$-invariant lattice in $\Pi_i$.
 Dually this gives an exact sequence $0\rightarrow \Theta_3^d \rightarrow \Theta_2^d\rightarrow \Theta_1^d\rightarrow 0$ in $\dualcat(\OO)$.
 Since $\wP$ is projective in $\dualcat(\OO)$ we obtain an exact sequence of right $\wE$-modules:

 The sequence remains exact after tensoring with $L$. \end{proof}

-\begin{cor} Let $\wP$ be a projective object in $\dualcat(\OO)$ and let $\Pi$ be in $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$ then there exists a smallest closed $G$-invariant subspace of $\Pi_1$ of $\Pi$ such that $\md(\Pi/\Pi_1)=0$. \end{cor} \begin{proof} Since $\Pi$ is admissible any descending chain of closed $G$-invariant subspace must become stationary, \cite[Lemma 5.8]{comp} The assertion follows from the exactness of $\md$. \end{proof}
+\begin{cor} Let $\wP$ be a projective object in $\dualcat(\OO)$ and let $\Pi$ be in $\Ban^{\mathrm{adm}}_{\dualcat(\OO)}$ then there exists a smallest closed $G$-invariant subspace of $\Pi_1$ of $\Pi$ such that $\md(\Pi/\Pi_1)$ is zero. \end{cor} \begin{proof} Since $\Pi$ is admissible any descending chain of closed $G$-invariant subspaces must become stationary, \cite[Lemma 5.8]{comp}.
+The assertion follows from the exactness of $\md$. \end{proof}

 In the application we will be in the following situation.